• Skip to primary navigation

 • Lucky Foods Seoul Kimchi

-Also, there are a variety of spice levels as well; mild, spicy, etc. So pick the spice level you prefer before buying kimchi.
+Also, there are a variety of spice levels as well; mild, spicy, etc. So you can pick the spice level you prefer before buying kimchi.

 Because I wanted to get a nutritional bang for my buck and make kimchi fried rice a meal, I added a lot of my favorite vegetables.
 In order to make personalize your fried rice, add any vegetables you enjoy!